-Of course, if you have misplaced the manual, like most users do, and you do not recall the make and model of your motherboard, then you will have to follow other methods highlighted above.
+Of course, if you have misplaced the manual, as most users do, and you do not recall the make and model of your motherboard, then you will have to follow other methods highlighted above.

-That said, you can use third-party applications to get information about PCIe versions on your computer
+That said, you can use third-party applications to get information about PCIe versions on your computer.

-You may even do it yourself by opening your PC up, and checking for any labeling on the board.
+You may even do it yourself by opening your PC and checking for any labeling on the board.

 However, the most recommended option by far is to check the official spec sheet for your board.